kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

 # IBM HTTP Server

-IBM HTTP Server is a reverse proxy HTTP server in this image which proxies to Traditional WAS.
+IBM HTTP Server is a reverse proxy HTTP server in this image which proxies to WAS traditional.
 It is installed at **/opt/IBM/HTTPServer** and may be accessed at http://localhost:9083/.

 # Appendix